MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

 This article provides tips for working with these types of objects.

-## Creating an 3D image of an object
+## Creating a 3D image of an object or part of an object

 Creating a 3D image of an object (a machine, for example) or part of an object offers the following advantages over attaching holograms directly to original physical object: